shopd/shopd/www/view/README.md

 View models may embed shared data types.

-Domains may override existing components, but not the corresponding view models.
-Custom components may define their own view models
+**TODO** Domains may override existing components, but not the corresponding view models.
+Custom components may define their own view models.
+Implementing this would require two things
+- Ideally using templ cmd, e.g. `templ generate --override $DOMAIN_DIR/www` to override existing components
+- Generate init code in the router package that calls `NewCustomRouter(r *gin.Engine)` to add custom routes defined in the domain dir